JakubTabor/Transfer_Learning_Deep_Learning/README.md

 Transfer Learning is tehnic that include (storing knowledge gained during the problem solvation) and apply it to a different but similar problem

-In this repository I gonna use pre-trained model ("https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4") And I gonna use it to do image Classification
+In this repository I gonna use pre-trained model ("https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4") And use it to do flower image Classification

 If you want extended model for Classification also it is here (google/tf2-preview/mobilenet_v2/classification/4)